 When you’re sifting through your options for business credit cards for fair credit, it’s easy to get caught up in an all-too-real conundrum: It’s difficult to secure a business credit card with a less-than-stellar or limited credit history.
 But, at the same time, the best way to build or rebuild credit is with a credit card.

-Well, though your choices for business credit cards may be limited, you’ve still got plenty of options.
+Don’t worry—though your choices for business credit cards may be limited, you’ve still got plenty of options.

 When you apply for a business credit card, the card issuer will typically look to your personal credit score when deciding whether or not to extend you the business credit card in question.
 They’ll look at your personal fiscal responsibility because the credit card issuer considers you, the business owner, to be the main manager of your business credit card.